YoffeG/PyDynamicaLC/README.md

 # PyDynamicaLC
 Pythonic photodynamical model generator, using three different configurations (quasi-circular, eccentric and osculating), in addition, an MCMC-coupled version is also provided, which allows optimization of planetary masses and eccentricities as presented in [Yoffe et al. (2020)](https://arxiv.org/abs/2011.04404).
 NOTE: please refer to our paper and the README provided here to fully be made aware of the approximations utilized in each of the configurations in this code.

-List of ALL external Python libraries used: Pylab, Scipy, PyAstronomy, PyMultiNest, ttvfaster, corner (when installed through PyPI, they are all automatically downloaded.
+List of ALL external Python libraries used: Pylab, Scipy, PyAstronomy, PyMultiNest, ttvfaster, corner (when installed through PyPI, they are all automatically downloaded).
 NOTE: TTVFast, the n-body integrator required for the osculating configuration cannot be pip-installed, since PyDynamicaLC requires a modified version thereof, which is only available here and is enclosed in the folder "c_version_main".
-See below for installation instructions.)
+See below for installation instructions.

 The links thereto and installation guides of are listed below.